The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 This content is powered by HomeInsurance.com (NPN: 8781838).
 For more information, please see our .

 Marijuana is in a complicated legal situation within the United States.
 In many states, people can legally consume cannabis.
 However, while legal at the state level (in some states), it is still a federally illegal substance.
 People who live in states where it is legal to consume cannabis may wonder how their usage will be treated by life insurance companies and if there is life insurance for marijuana users.
-For instance, will insurers categorize them as smokers in the same way as tobacco users?
-Will providers deny applications from individuals who consume marijuana?
-The good news is that if you are using cannabis legally, it should not keep you from finding life insurance policies, although it is possible you may pay higher rates.
+The good news is that if you are using cannabis legally, it should not keep you from finding life insurance coverage, although it is possible you may pay higher rates.

 Insurance companies determine their own rules, for the most part, when it comes to deciding how marijuana use will affect rates.
 Life insurance companies use a health classification system for policy applicants.
 There are five tiers to this ranking system: preferred plus, preferred, standard plus, standard and substandard.

 The better an applicant’s health and health-related behaviors, the better their health classification will be.
 This system is one place where the relationship between marijuana and life insurance can get tricky.